 That’s why it’s important for organizations to be aware of their cloud cost structure and relevant metrics to ensure that resources are being used to their fullest potential, and cloud waste is minimized.
 This is referred to as cloud cost optimization, and it can be achieved with the help of cloud cost management tools.
 In this blog, we will explore the top cloud cost management tools available to make cloud cost optimization a breeze and a lot more effective than manual checks.

 What is Cloud cost management?

-Cloud cost management or cloud spend management, is defined as the concept of effectively managing your cloud expenses to minimize the cost and maximize the returns on investment.
+Cloud cost management, or cloud spend management, is defined as the concept of effectively managing your cloud expenses to minimize cost and maximize the returns on investment.
 The process involves tracking, measuring, and regulating cloud spending to find the most cost-effective strategies.
 It entails cloud cost control for components like memory, storage, network traffic, instances, and more.

 Benefits of Cloud Cost Management